sirech/shell/README.markdown

 _https://user@github.com..._ (as github recommends), the _.netrc_
 configuration may be ignored.
 This can be fixed by removing the user@ part from the url.

-## Project initialization

-### JAVA

-There is also code to create new java projects, with some build and project files (for ant/jdee, respectively).

 ## Directory logging